B&W 802D speakers, Ref:0008871 and 0008872

 1 x 470K Sfernice – tighter bass than Blue Alps. £15

-This fabulous new Gold Note deck is now on demonstration with the Tuscany Gold cartridge and the new PH-11 phono stage.
+This fabulous Gold Note deck is available ex-dem with the Tuscany Gold cartridge and the PH-11 phono stage.

-The sculpted, dense olive wood lower plinth adds an authority to the sound and the new pulse-width modulating Fiorino TSC speed control/power supply gives great pitch and dynamics offering the advantages of AC set-ups which major on torque together with the detail-enhancing silent background DC set-ups are renowned for.
+The sculpted, solid walnut lower plinth adds an authority to the sound and the new pulse-width modulating Fiorino TSC speed control/power supply gives great pitch and dynamics offering the advantages of AC set-ups which major on torque together with the detail-enhancing silent background DC set-ups are renowned for.

-DEMONSTRATOR AVAILABLE FOR SALE AT EX-DEM PRICE – please ring or e-mail me for details.
+DEMONSTRATOR AVAILABLE FOR SALE AT EX-DEM PRICE – please e-mail me for details.